asteroid-lang/asteroid/Asteroid User Guide.md

 let a = [1,2,3].  -- this is a list
 let c = (1,2,3).  -- this is a tuple
 ```
-In order to distinguish it from a parenthesized value the single element in a 1-tuple has to be followed by a comma, like so,
+As we said above, in order to distinguish it from a parenthesized value the single element in a 1-tuple has to be followed by a comma, like so,
 ```
 let one_tuple = (1,).  -- this is a 1-tuple
 ```